JonesH/markdown-cv/index.md

 - User registration and login system for a local event photo page (PHP 2, HTML)
 - Several hundred users, successfully prevented online harassment -->

-## Volunteer

-`2023`
-__ReDI School of Digital Integration__
-- Volunteered as a teacher and mentor, teaching "Coding Fundamentals" courses.
-- Demonstrated commitment and contributed to a supportive learning environment.

 ## Languages